United Kingdom in the Eurovision Song Contest 2019: Competing entries

-On 19 September 2018, BBC announced an open submission for interested songwriters to submit their songs in the form of a video recording.
-The submission period lasted until 26 October 2018.
+On 19 September 2018, BBC announced an open submission for interested songwriters to submit their songs until 26 October 2018.
 The received submissions from the open call were reviewed and a shortlist was compiled by the UK branch of the international OGAE fan club.
-Additional entries were provided to the BBC by the British Academy of Songwriters, Composers and Authors (BASCA) which ran a songwriting competition amongst its members.
-The BBC also held multiple songwriting camps and collaborated with the co-founder of DWB Music, Greig Watts, to consult with music industry experts including writers, producers, artist managers and members of the British Phonographic Industry (BPI) in order to encourage entry submissions and involvement in the national final.
-Songs from all entry methods were included in a ten-song final shortlist which was presented to an international professional panel that ultimately selected three songs to compete in the national final.
+Additional entries were provided to the BBC by songwriter, publisher and co-founder of DWB Music, Greig Watts, who held songwriting camps with professional songwriters.
+Songs from both entry methods were included in a final ten-song shortlist which was presented to an international professional panel that ultimately selected three songs to compete in the national final.
 The three competing songs were then matched with two artists each, which were announced via social media and the BBC Eurovision website on 23 January 2019.

 Final

 Six acts competed in the televised final on 8 February 2019.
 In addition to their performances, guest performers included previous Eurovision Song Contest winners Bucks Fizz, who won the contest for the United Kingdom in 1981 with the song "Making Your Mind Up", and Katrina Leskanich, who won the contest for the United Kingdom in 1997 as the lead vocalist of the band Katrina and the Waves with the song "Love Shine a Light", performing a medley of past British Eurovision songs with Måns Zelmerlöw.
 Guest performers also included previous Eurovision Song Contest winner Netta, who won the contest for Israel in 2018 performing the song "Toy", and SuRie, who represented the United Kingdom in 2018 performing a piano rendition of the song "Storm".

 The winner was selected over two rounds of voting.
 In the first round, each of the three songs were performed by two artists in different versions and a three-member professional jury selected one artist per song to proceed to the second round.
-The jury consisted of Rylan Clark-Neal (singer, television presenter, television personality and model), Marvin Humes (singer, television and radio presenter) and Mollie King (singer-songwriter, television and radio presenter and model).
+The jury consisted of Rylan Clark-Neal (television presenter and Eurovision fan), Marvin Humes (DJ, producer and radio presenter) and Mollie King (singer-songwriter and radio presenter).
 In the second round, a public vote consisting of televoting and online voting selected the winner, "Bigger than Us" performed by Michael Rice.